Ldpe2G/DeepLearningForFun/Oneflow-Python/DRL-FlappyBird/README.md

     # --pretrain_models $CHECKPOINTS_PATH
 ```

-It will take about at least 30000 time steps before the model can learn to play the game.
+It will take about at least 30000 time steps before the model can learn to play the game, be patients :).

-Have fun !!!